Edit

 Cross-Origin Resource Sharing (CORS)

-To enable Cross-Origin Resource Sharing (CORS) in an Ingress rule, use the annotation:
+To enable Cross-Origin Resource Sharing (CORS) in an Ingress rule, use the following annotation:

 nginx.ingress.kubernetes.io/enable-cors: "true"